yamin-shihab/study-notes/grade-9/social.md

 + Justice is the application of laws, and justice systems are the institutions and procedures for doing that in a society.
 They should be fair and equitable (governed by rules that apply to everyone, taking into account individual needs and circumstances).
 + A sentence is a consequence for a crime, such as imprisonment, as determined by a court of law, and community service is help in the community performed as part of a sentence, such as assisting a community clean-up or food bank.
 + A criminal record is a permanent record of breaking the law, which is public information.
 It can bar people from some jobs, volunteer positions, and travel to other countries.
-+ Rehabilitation is the act of instilling supposedly positive behaviours and attitudes, and reintegration is the act of making someone part of something else like society again.
++ Rehabilitation is the act of instilling supposedly positive behaviors and attitudes, and reintegration is the act of making someone part of something else like society again.
 + Canada has different legislation for young people who break the law and for adults who break the law.
 The YCJA (Youth Criminal Justice Act) was passed by parliament in 2003.
 Laws like these, that treat young offenders differently from adult offenders, have existed since the 1890s in this country.
 This is done because youth are often not as developed or mature as adults.
     + The YCJA has quite a bit of differences with the way it deals with youth and adult offenders:
         + The YCJA deals with youth 12 to 17 years old in trouble with the law; it allows some young offenders to face consequences such as counselling and community services.